moizalicious/siddhi-json-structs/README.md

 ### Annotations
+Defines the annotations of any Siddhi element definition, as all annotations have somewhat the following structure.
-All annotations have somewhat the same structure, so annotations are shown in an element definition as `annotationList` and have the following structure:
+They are defined in a element definition in the name `annotationList` and have the following JSON structure.
 ```
 [
     {